Top 10 Best Tips to Pass UNISA Exams Without Stress

 The only defense is mastering the system.
 Treat the myUnisa portal and its modules (myAdmin, myModules) as your lifeline.
 Check the Announcements section daily.
 Module rules change, and you will not get a reminder.

-Submit assignments at least two days before the deadline.
 The UNISA web hand-in system gets overloaded near closing time, and last-minute submissions create unnecessary panic.
 After every submission, immediately log into myAdmin, go to “Assessment Admin,” then “Assignments submission” to confirm the university received your work.
 This verification step eliminates the soul-crushing uncertainty of not knowing if your submission went through.
 Also, locate and use the e-tutor group sites linked to your modules for ongoing support.

 4. Incorporate Micro-Mindfulness Breaks and Deep Breathing